We could help you get care and support to improve your daily life.

 What to think about before you consider a care home, and the types of care homes there are.
 Sometimes care homes are known as nursing, residential, rest or retirement homes.

 Supported living provides housing as well as care and support.
+Find out what supported living is and who can get it.

 Shared lives matches you with a carer and you live together.
 Find out how to apply to get a shared lives carer, or how to apply to be one.